2017 1

 2016 Soleil (Puisseguin St.E) - very aromatic and tasty, seductive, elegant and tasty.
 89p.

 Bourgneuf - Frederique Vayron, the winemaker, made a delicious 2016.
-Elegant, distinguished, precise and focused, with silky fruit and tannin.
+Elegant, distinguished, precise, and focused, with silky fruit and tannin.
 Persistent fruity finish.
 Heartbreaker wine.
 94+p.

 As impressive as 2015.
-2015 was more expressive and stronger and seemed to put on weight in the barrel.
+2015 was more expressive and stronger and seemed to put weight in the barrel.
 94+p.

-2014 showed big acidity, strong backbone and long firm aftertaste.
+2014 showed big acidity, strong backbone, and long firm aftertaste.
 Classic Bordeaux/Pomerol wine, stylish, lot of stuffing, many years to go.
 93p.

 2016 Saintayme St.Emilion – fresh, nose of black cherries, well-composed, velvety texture, long finish with a fruity scent.
 90p.